yifengd/adversarial-nlp/README.md

 - This codebase is designed for use with Google Colab and Google Drive.
 Each `.ipynb` notebook should be opened in Google Colab.

-- The codebase reads from and writes to your Google Drive, to a folder named `AdversarialXAI`.
+- The codebase reads from and writes to your Google Drive, to a folder named `AdversarialXAI` in the root directory.
 Before running the code, unzip and upload the `data/AdversarialXAI.zip` folder to your Google Drive.
 If you do this, you can start running the defense methods immediately.

 ### Running the WDR-based methods